Aralar Natural Park

 With the symbolic mountain Txindoki (Larrunarri) that stands high in the background and the places Goierri and Tolosaldea below, the landscape is quite breathtaking.

 Tourists can choose from a wide range of activities in Parque Natural Aralar (Aralar Natural Park):

 - taste some Idiazabal cheese

-- learn to donate cider in a family-run cider house
+- learn to donate cider to a family-run cider house

 - go mountain biking